Ryder T. Ulon Partner

 Areas of Concentration

-Construction, extra work claims, construction defect claims, lien law, bid protests, business and shareholder disputes, professional malpractice, employment litigation, and environmental litigation
+Construction, extra work claims, construction defect claims, lien law, bid protests, business and shareholder disputes, professional malpractice, representation of entities and individuals in fiduciary litigation, employment litigation, and environmental litigation

 - Represented construction manager in multi-million dollar construction defect claim asserted by a school district.
 Filed a pre-answer motion to dismiss and prevailed.